SS Léopoldville (1928): Sinking

 Léopoldville was within five miles from the coast of Cherbourg at 17:54 when one of two torpedoes launched by struck the starboard side aft and exploded in the number 4 hold, killing about three hundred men as compartments E-4, F-4 and G-4 flooded.
 Few US soldiers understood the abandon ship instructions given in Flemish.
 While some soldiers joined the crew in departing lifeboats, many did not realize the ship was slowly sinking, and stayed aboard anticipating the ship would be towed ashore by a tug.
 While the other escorts searched for the U-boat, came alongside the sinking ship.
 Soldiers on Léopoldville jumped down onto the smaller Brilliant.
 The destroyer could take only five hundred men and headed for the shore leaving some twelve hundred soldiers aboard.

 Jack Dixon was a 21-year-old seaman on board HMS Brilliant.
 He and other crew members battled against the conditions to try and rescue as many of the soldiers as possible.
-From his web site:
+From his website:

-"H.M.S.
+H.M.S.
 Brilliant went along the port side of the troopship we had put our starboard fenders over the side; the sea swell was causing a rise and fall of between 8 ft and 12 ft.
 The scrambling nets were hanging down the Léopoldvilles port side and the US soldiers were coming down on to our upper deck.
 Some men had started to jump down from a height of approximately 40 feet.
 Unfortunately limbs were being broken when they landed on the torpedo tubes and other fixed equipment on the starboard side of the upper deck; some men fell between the two vessels and were crushed as the two vessels crashed into each other.
-To avoid any further injuries, if possible, all our hammocks were brought up from our mess-decks below and laid on the starboard upper deck to cushion the fall of the soldiers as they landed."
+To avoid any further injuries, if possible, all our hammocks were brought up from our mess-decks below and laid on the starboard upper deck to cushion the fall of the soldiers as they landed.